HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-dryioc.md

 DryIoc is fast, small, full-featured IoC Container for .NET.
 Designed for low-ceremony use, performance, and extensibility.

+In the following we will see how it can be added to a project.

 <!-- more -->

 Install the below packages